 India became Party to the Vienna Convention for the Protection of the Ozone Layer on 18th March, 1991 and the Montreal Protocol on Substances that Deplete the Ozone Layer on 19th June, 1992.
 The per capita consumption of the controlled substances in Annex A of the Montreal Protocol did not cross 20 g during 1995-97 (base line), as against 300 g per capita limit for Article 5 Parties under the Protocol.
-India was self sufficient in production of CFCs.
+India was self sufficient in production of chemicals like CFCs, CTC, halons and HCFCs.
 India was mainly producing and using nine of the 96 substances controlled under the Montreal Protocol.
 These are CFC-11, CFC-12, CFC-113, HCFC-22 halon-1211, halon-1301, CTC, Methyl Chloroform and Methyl Bromide.

-India had prepared a detailed Country Program (CP) in 1993 to phase-out ODSs in accordance withits National Industrial Development Strategy.
-The objectives of the CP were to phase-out ODSs by accessing the Protocol's financial mechanism without undue economic burden to both consumers and industry producing chemicals and manufacturing equipments using ODSs.
-The other objectives of the CP were minimisation of economic dislocation as a result of conversion to non-ODS technologies, maximisation of indigenous production, preference to one time replacement, emphasis on decentralized management and minimisation of obsolescence.
+India played a key role in the establishment of the Multilateral Fund, a financial mechanism established under the Montreal Protocol through its London Amendment in 1990.
+India also played a pro-active role in the implementation of Montreal Protocol in the country.
+India had prepared a detailed Country Program (CP) in 1993 to phase-out ODSs in accordance with its National Industrial Development Strategy.
+The objectives of the CP were to phase-out ODSs by accessing the Protocol's financial mechanism without undue economic burden to consumers, producers and equipment manufacturers using ODSs.
+The other objectives of the CP were minimization of economic dislocation as a result of conversion to non-ODS technologies, maximization of indigenous production, preference to one time replacement, emphasis on decentralized management and minimization of obsolescence.
+The CP was updated in 2006 taking into account the decisions of the Montreal Protocol and national policies.

-The Government of India has entrusted the work relating to ozone layer protection and implementation of the Montreal Protocol on Substances that Deplete the Ozone Layer to the Ministry of Environment, Forests and Climate Change (MoEF&CC).
-The MoEF&CC has set up an Ozone Cell as a National Ozone Unit (NOU) to render necessary services for effective and timely implementation of the Protocol and its ODS phase-out program in India.
+The Government of India has entrusted the work relating to ozone layer protection and implementation of the Montreal Protocol on Substances that Deplete the Ozone Layer to the Ministry of Environment, Forest and Climate Change (MoEF&CC).
+The MoEF&CC has set up an Ozone Cell as a National Ozone Unit (NOU) to render necessary services for effective and timely implementation of theProtocolanditsODSphaseout program in India.

-The MoEF&CC has also established an Empowered Steering Committee (ESC), which is supported by two Standing Committees, namely the Technology and Finance Standing Committee (TFSC) and the Standing Committee on Monitoring.
+The MoEF&CC also constituted an Empowered Steering Committee (ESC), which is supported by two Standing Committees, namely the Technology and Finance Standing Committee (TFSC) and the Standing Committee on Monitoring.
 The ESC is Chaired by the Secretary of the MoEF&CC.
-The ESC is responsible for implementation of the Montreal Protocol provisions, review of various policies and implementation options, project approvals and project monitoring.
+The ESC oversees the implementation of the Montreal Protocol provisions, review of policies and implementation of projects/plans and monitoring.

-Although, ODSs, especially CFCs were used in large scale in the developed countries since 1930s, India was slow to derive benefits from their use.
-The early use of these chemicals in India was in RAC sector and CFCs needed for this sector were imported in the country.
-The use of CFCs in refrigeration industry can be traced back to 1960s.
-Other industries using CFCs, such as foam manufacturing industry, aerosol industry etc., were developed only during last 30 to 35 years in the country.
+Although, ODSs, especially CFCs and HCFCs were used in large scale in the developed countries since 1930s, India was slow to adopt these chemicals.
+The early use of these chemicals in India was in RAC sector and CFCs and HCFCs needed for this sector were imported in the countr y.
+The use of CFCs and HCFCs in refrigeration industry can be traced back to 1960s.
+Other industries using CFCs and HCFCs, such as foam manufacturing industry, aerosol industry etc., were developed only during last 35 to 40 years in the country.
 With the availability of CFC-11 and CFC-12 from indigenous production started in 1968, the growth of consumption of CFCs and industry increased very rapidly.

 When the CP was prepared, use of ODS as solvents is estimated to account for the maximum consumption, both in MT as well as ODP tonne.
 RAC and Foam were the next large user sectors, followed by Aerosol sector.
-The consumption of ODS in fire extinguishing sector was relatively small in terms of MT.
+The consumption of ODSs in fire extinguishing sector was relatively small in terms of MT.